 This site gives you the opportunity to have your say and find out what's going on in your local area.
 By using the links on the right hand side of this page you can find out about local services, key contacts, community groups, volunteering, local meetings and events.

-Over the summer holidays children and young people will have the opportunity to earn a free activity if they take part in our loyalty scheme.
+Over the summer holidays children and young people had the opportunity to earn a free activity if they take part in our loyalty scheme.
 Anyone aged between 5-18 years old, taking part in the summer programme (PDF 2.44MB) from Monday 21 July - Sunday 31 August 2014 can earn loyalty stamps.
-Collect six stamps across the summer holidays and redeem your free activity at one of the following venues before 31 October 2014:
+If you collected six stamps across the summer holidays you can redeem your free activity at one of the following venues before 31 October 2014:

 Please contact the venue to check availability before redeeming your free activity.
 Terms and conditions apply.(PDF 10KB)

 Fenham Ward Committee held two 'get togethers' for local residents in October.
 These get togethers were an opportunity to come along and speak to elected members, council officers and other people from your neighbourhood.
 You talked to us about what you like in Fenham and what could be improved.
 Below you can view a summary of the information we gathered.

 To view the public papers for Fenham Ward Committee click here.

 ‘Decent Neighbourhood Standards are our guarantee that we will play our part in making sure everyone lives in a clean, green and safe place, with decent access to services where local needs are met.
 Decent Neighbourhood Standards are about identifying areas of our city where there is greatest need for investment and support.
 We need to be clear that providing decent neighbourhoods will not solely depend on the work of the Council.